 - The family also understands and agrees to practice the vocabulary taught each week.
 They will keep a log of words and will use as many as they can and as often as they can each week.

 - The family understands this is a 2-year program, but that they can withdraw at any point.
-Once the family finishes the program they may also contact the Whole Family for mini-classes, updating skills as the child grows.
-These are meant to be short classes - 4-6 weeks.

 The Whole Family Project draws upon the resources of The Whole Person for other services such as referral, advocacy and community education.